iamtakdir/hocker/README.md

 # Hocker v1.0 beta
 ## A tool for lightweight recon

-### Best for people who do regular stuff form mobile like using TERMUX .
+#### Best for people who do regular stuff form mobile by using TERMUX and you can also save your data using Hocker .

 ## Usage